hillerlab/TOGA/README.md

 Some advice about your reference annotation:

 - Please make sure that the length of the CDS of your annotations is divisible by 3.
-TOGA will skip transcripts that do not satisfy this criteria.
+By default, TOGA will skip transcripts that do not satisfy this criteria (to override, see the --out_of_frame argument described below).
 - This is highly recommended that CDS of your transcripts start with ATG and end with a canonical stop codon.
 - Your transcripts are coding, meaning that thickStart and thickEnd are not equal.
 TOGA would skip non-coding transcripts.